+299. Thesis or Project (3)

-Prerequisites: An officially appointed thesis committee and advancement to 299.
-Thesis or Project (3) candidacy.
+Prerequisites: An officially appointed thesis committee and advancement to

 Guidance in the preparation of a project or thesis for the master's degree.

+DEPARTMENTS OFFERING SPECIAL GRADUATE COURSES

+ASTRONOMY

+200. Seminar (2 or 3)

-DEPARTMENTS OFFERING SPECIAL GRADUATE COURSES GEOLOGY 200.
-Seminar (3) Prerequisite: Bachelor's degree in physical science and Geology 198 or equivalent.
-An intensive study of some phases of geology such as geophysics, ground water hydrology, geochemistry, seismology, volcanology, or geomorphology.
-May be repeated with advanced or new subject material for additional credit.
+Prerequisite: Consent of instructor.
+An intensive study of a selected topic in advanced astronomy.
+May be repeated with new subject matter for additional credit.

+0

+SAN DIEGO STATE COLLEGE 5402 College Avenue San Diego 15, California

+CATALOG

+Educational Material